AshJToomey/Ashley-s-Joining-date-filter/README.md

-# **Ashley's Joining Date Filter** 🗂️

-A simple Python script to filter worker joining dates from a CSV file based on a given date range.
-Useful for HR analytics, onboarding reports, and date-based filtering tasks.

-**📌 Features**

-Loads worker data from a CSV file
-Filters workers by joining_date between two specified dates Outputs dates in a readable DD-MM-YY format

-**🛠 Requirements**

-Python 3.x
-CSV file with a joining_date column formatted as YYYY-MM-DD

-**📁 File Structure**

-├── filter_joining_dates.py

-├── data/

-│   └── workers.csv

-**📄 Sample Usage**

-Run the script using:
-python filter_joining_dates.py

-It will:

-1) Load workers.csv from the data/ folder

-2) Filter workers who joined between 01-Apr-2023 and 30-Apr-2023

-3) Print matching dates in DD-MM-YY format

-**🧾 Sample CSV Format**

-name,joining_date
-Alice,2023-04-10
-Bob,2023-03-15
-Charlie,2023-04-25

-**🔧 Customization**

-Modify the file_path or date range in if __name__ == "__main__": to fit your use case.

-**📜 License**

-MIT License
+# **🗂️ Ashley's Joining Date Filter

+This is a simple desktop application built with Python and Tkinter that allows users to filter employees by their joining date from a CSV file.
+The app provides an intuitive graphical interface for selecting files and entering date ranges, then displays filtered results in a scrollable text box.

+**🖥️ Features**
+- Upload a CSV file of employee data

+- Input a start and end date (in dd-mm-yy format)

+- Filter workers based on joining dates (from the Joining_date column)

+- View filtered results in a scrollable, easy-to-read output box

+- Handle invalid dates and missing fields gracefully

+**📂 Example CSV Format**
+The CSV should contain at least the following columns:

+Name,Joining_date
+Alice Smith,01/04/2023
+Bob Johnson,15/04/2023
+Carol Lee,28/03/2023

+⚠️ Joining_date must be in dd/mm/yyyy format (e.g. 01/04/2023).

+**🚀 How to Run**
+1) Install Python
+   Ensure Python 3 is installed on your system.
+You can download it from python.org.

+2) Save the Script
+   Save the code as joining_date_filter_gui.py.

+3) Run the App
+   Open a terminal or command prompt and run:

+python joining_date_filter_gui.py

+4) Use the GUI

+-  Click Browse to select your .csv file

+-  Enter a start and end date in dd-mm-yy format

+-  Click Filter Workers to view results

+**🛠️ Dependencies**

+This project only uses built-in Python libraries:

+- csv

+- datetime

+- tkinter

+No external packages required 🎉

+**✍️ Author**
+Ashley Toomey
+🔗 GitHub | 💼 LinkedIn

+**📃 License**
+This project is open-source and free to use under the MIT License.